10DLC Registration Best Practice and Guide

 How long does 10DLC registration take?

-Once you've completed submitting the form, we'll submit it for review via our SMS provider to The Campaign Registry (TCR): The U.S. wireless carriers' official registration hub for A2P-10DLC messaging campaigns.
+Once you've completed submitting the form, we'll submit it for review via our SMS provider.
 For more information, please refer to this link: The 10DLC vetting process

 Additional Articles